abstools/abstools/README.md

 * `maven-support` - Maven plugin for generating Java/Maude from ABS, testing and packaging ABS codes

-* `org.abs-models.releng` - Files used by Jenkins for continuous integration
+* `org.abs-models.releng` - Files used by Jenkins and Buckminster for continuous integration

 * `abs-packages` - demonstration and description of how to use ABS packages (with Maven dependencies management)